Maitreya, the Buddha to Come (3 of 3)

-The Human Buddha resides in the uppermost realm of the Earth’s seven metaphysical auras - a realm that Buddhists term the ”Tushita Heaven".
+The Human Buddha or “Manushi Buddha” (or simply “Manu”) resides in the uppermost realm of the Earth’s seven metaphysical auras - a realm that Buddhists term the ”Tushita Heaven".

-The Manushi Buddha was born at the foundation of the Solar System as a Vajrasattva formed from the Seven Rays of the Adi-Buddha of our system, Vega.
+The Manushi Buddha was born at the foundation of the Solar System as a microcosm of the Vajrasattva: i.e. as a miniature reproduction of its own archetypal design.

-He is the great human Bodhisattva who is on his last incarnation before his “final submergence for the salvation of the world”, as Manly Hall puts it.
+This “Human Buddha” is a great Bodhisattva who is on his last incarnation before his “final submergence for the salvation of the world”, as Manly Hall puts it.

-This Manu or Manushi Buddha represents the perfect archetype of the human form, as it is destined to become at the final completion of its evolutionary cycle here on Earth.
+This Manu or Manushi Buddha represents the perfect archetype of the human form.
+It is toward the image of this form that we are all being driven by evolution; we are destined to all one day become perfect replications of it.
+However, this is an achievement that will not be accomplished until the final stage of our evolutionary cycle here on Earth.

-The Manushi Buddha manifests at the beginning of each of Earth’s seven cycles of evolutionary unfoldment, taking form as the “Racial Manu” for each of the seven root races.
+The Manushi Buddha manifests at the beginning of each of Earth’s seven cycles or ages of evolutionary unfoldment, taking form as the “Racial Manu” for each of the seven root races.

 These seven root races exists in correspondence with the seven Earth Ages, with each root race evolving itself to completion over the course of one of Earth’s seven ages.